cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Taking into account the encoding of these referring data items, there are 16 one-byte references, 48 two-byte references, 512 three-byte references, 131072 four-byte references, etc.
-As integers can grow to very large (or negative) values, there is no practical limit to how many shared items might be used in a Packed CBOR item.
+As CBOR integers can grow to very large (or negative) values, there is no practical limit to how many shared items might be used in a Packed CBOR item.